Amylopectin

 Plants store starch within specialized organelles called amyloplasts.
 To generate energy, the plant hydrolyzes the starch, releasing the glucose subunits.
-Humans and other animals that eat plant foods also use amylase, an enzyme that assists in breaking down amylopectin, to initiate the hydrolyzation of starch.
+Humans and other animals that eat plant foods also use amylase, an enzyme that assists in breaking down amylopectin, to initiate the hydrolysis of starch.

 Starch is made of about 70–80% amylopectin by weight, though it varies depending on the source.
 For example, it ranges from lower percent content in long-grain rice, amylomaize, and russet potatoes to 100% in glutinous rice, waxy potato starch, and waxy corn.
 Amylopectin is highly branched, being formed of 2,000 to 200,000 glucose units.
 Its inner chains are formed of 20–24 glucose subunits.

 Dissolved amylopectin starch has a lower tendency of retrogradation (a partial recrystallization after cooking—a part of the staling process) during storage and cooling.
 For this main reason, the waxy starches are used in different applications mainly as a thickening agent or stabilizer.